Mount Hawthorn

 PROFILE FAQ

-Mount Hawthorn has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mount Hawthorn has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect this region.
-Notable ones include Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Streetscape Upgrade, Anzac Cottage Apartments, and Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section).
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 such projects that could impact this particular area.
+Notable among these are Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Streetscape Upgrade, Anzac Cottage Apartments, and the Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.